trahnagrom/controlled-assessment/report2.md

 ####Attempt 1 (FAILED)

-This was the first code for the conversion
+This was the first code for the conversion:
 ```python
 allowables = ["pounds", "dollars", "euro", "yen"]
 rates = [1,2,3,4]